 If your trailer is equipped with electronic brakes, you will need a 7-pin electrical connector.
 If it has no brakes or hydraulic surge brakes, you only need a 4-pin connector.

 On older vehicles, installing a trailer electrical connector typically involves splicing the connector into the taillight wiring harness.
 You locate the correct wires for the taillights, brake lights and turn signals, then make the connection using crimp-on connectors.
 With newer vehicles, it's more complicated because the rear lights are often controlled by a rear lighting module.
 This requires a more costly electrical connector that includes a small module and plug-in style wiring harness.
-If you are not comfortable doing this type of installation, find a local trailer dealer to do the install for you.
+If you are not comfortable doing this type of installation, find a local trailer dealer to do the wiring modifications for you.